How To Start A Wellness Journey That Makes You Feel Good

 And it certainly doesn’t look like dropping $10k on a luxury health retreat.

 But your wellness journey isn’t supposed to be aesthetically pleasing.
-It might not look like drinking a green juice in the morning followed by a (sweat-free) HIIT workout and a meditation session.
+It might not look like waking at 5 am in the morning, following a 12-step skincare routine and then heading to the gym for a (sweat-free) HIIT workout.

 Remember, social media isn’t always real life, it’s a highlight reel.

-It doesn’t have to be about ditching the carbs, eating clean and doing yoga twice a day.
+It doesn’t have to be about ditching the carbs, eating clean and meditating twice a day.

 Just because it’s a trend on TikTok doesn’t mean it’s going to work for you.